rutkowskit/VRT.TextToSpeech/README.md

   * .NET Runtime 6.0.2 (**https://dotnet.microsoft.com/en-us/download/dotnet/6.0**)

 ## Current Features
- * Converts Text from the Text field into Speech and send it to default output audio device
+ 1. Converts text in text box to speech.
+Then sends it to the default audio output device,
+ 1. Saving of speech to an audio file.

 ## Possible Ideas
- * Write Speech into audio file
  * Save current state (Text and Progress) when application closes and restore it after application starts
  * Save current user configuration